 To license any of the InsMark software products, visit our Product Center online or contact Julie Nayeri at Julien@insmark.com or 888-InsMark (467-6275).
 Institutional inquiries should be directed to David Grant, Senior Vice President — Sales, at firstname.lastname@example.org or (925) 543-0513.

 For help on how to use InsMark software, go to The Quickest Way To Learn InsMark.

-Important Note #1: The hypothetical life insurance illustrations associated with this Blog assume the nonguaranteed values shown continue in all years.
+Important Note #1: The hypothetical life insurance illustration associated with this Blog assumes the nonguaranteed values shown continue in all years.
 This is not likely, and actual results may be more or less favorable.
 Actual illustrations are not valid unless accompanied by a basic illustration from the issuing life insurance company.

 Important Note #2: Many of you are rightly concerned about the potential tax bomb in life insurance that can accidentally be triggered by a careless policyowner.
 Click here to read Blog #51: Avoiding the Tax Bomb in Life Insurance.

 Important Note #3: The information in this Blog is for educational purposes only.
 In all cases, the approval of a client’s legal and tax advisers must be secured regarding the implementation or modification of any planning technique as well as the applicability and consequences of new cases, rulings, or legislation upon existing or impending plans.

 “InsMark” and “Wealthy and Wise” are registered trademarks of InsMark, Inc.

 “Documents On A Disk” is a trademark of InsMark, Inc.